astropenguin/ndradex/README.md

 ```

 where `'co'` is a name of [LAMDA] datafile without extension (.dat), and `'1-0'` is a name of transition.
-All available values are listed in [List of available LAMDA datafiles and transitions](https://github.com/astropenguin/ndradex/wiki/List-of-available-LAMDA-datafiles-and-transitions).
+The available values are listed in [List of available LAMDA datafiles and transitions](https://github.com/astropenguin/ndradex/wiki/List-of-available-LAMDA-datafiles-and-transitions).
 Note that you don't need to any download datafiles:
-ndRADEX automatically does this.
+ndRADEX automatically manage this.

 In this case, other parameters like line width, background temperature are default values defined in the function.
 The geometry of escape probability is uniform (`'uni'`) by default.